A short walk around the town - including views of stunning Dartmoor

 Number 9 East St (currently a green grocer’s) has a fire insurance mark on the front of the building.
 These were placed at a height that was easy to see but out of the reach of thieves.
 This one was issued by the Royal Insurance Company which was formed in 1845.
 Early insurance companies also operated fire brigades that would put out fires in buildings insured with that company.

 Turn left into St Lawrence Lane and walk until you see the steps on the left leading up to St Lawrence Chapel, one of Ashburton’s oldest and most interesting buildings dating back to 1300.
 It’s open from May until the end of September.
-Leave the church and turn left.
+Leave the chapel and turn left.
 Just before The Silent Whistle pub, follow the footpath on the right signposted Blogishay Lane.

 LOOK UP - Above the windows of the Silent Whistle are a set of heads - some believe that they represent General Garibaldi, though they also look very similar to the sculpture of William Wills who crossed Australia on foot with Robert Burke in 1861 and who carved his name in his seat in St Lawrence Chapel - which was part of Ashburton Grammar School at the time.
 What do you think?

-Cross the river and follow the path until it reaches the grounds to St Andrew’s Church which has its origins in a 12th century Norman church.
+Cross the river and follow the Church Path until it reaches the grounds to St Andrew’s Church which has its origins in a 12th century Norman church.
 It has a magnificent tower standing at 92ft.
 Turn right and follow the path to the entrance to the church.
 Step inside to admire the impressive stained glass windows and carved reredos.

 LOOK UP - Above the church gates is the Ashburton town crest.
 It shows St Andrew’s Church and the St Andrew’s Cross, together with a teasel, the sun and the moon representing the wool, copper and tin industries.